SKGleba/VITA-NoAutoAvls/README.md

   - it will either enable or disable the auto-avls flag found in idstorage
   - it will create a log in ux0:tai/noautoavls.log and reboot
 3) Enjoy
+## Notes
+- You may need to run it two times when enabling on a never-auto-avls-ed vita